acidphantasm/acidphantasm-HarryHideout/README.md

-# Welcome to the SPT-AKI Modding Project
+# Welcome to Harry Hideout by acidphantasm

-This project is designed to streamline the initial setup process for building and creating mods in the SPT-AKI environment.
-Follow this guide to set up your environment efficiently.
+This mod is designed and built to ease constructing and upgrading your hideout pre-flea market.
+You can continue to use it post-flea as Harry contains all items used in construction & upgrades.

 ## **Table of Contents**
 - [NodeJS Setup](#nodejs-setup)